 The kidnapper’s demands were simple: the hostages would be released once the sailors received the 80,000 marks.
 To help speed the government’s decision a large contingent of sailors left the Marstall and marched to the Chancellery, refusing to let anyone either enter or leave the building.
-Ebert’s ‘lunch’ came to a hasty conclusion and the chancellor rushed out, telling the angry sailors to remain calm and adding that the government would be willing to negotiate.
+Ebert’s ‘lunch’ came to a hasty conclusion and the chancellor rushed out, telling the angry sailors to remain calm and adding the government would be willing to negotiate.
 Ebert then returned to his offices and contacted High Command via a secret telephone.
 He was told to stop worrying and that soldiers would now march on Berlin to ‘set you free’.

 Around 800 men of the Imperial Horse Guards were ordered to head into central Berlin as the sailors returned to the Schloss and Marstall to celebrate what they thought was a government capitulation.
 On hearing of army’s approach, the People’s Naval Division insisted the soldiers retire and threatened to move against the government with force unless their demands were met.
 Ebert started to fret, worrying about the damage street fighting might cause.
 He decided to call High Command and withdraw his earlier request for help.
 Groener refused to accept this, saying: ‘[We] are determined to hold to the plan of liquidation of the Naval Division and we shall see to it that it is carried out.’

 It was not long before the two sides stood eyeballing each other, with Ebert arriving on the scene in the early hours of 24 December, asking the army to let him through their cordon in order to negotiate with the sailors.
 His request was turned down, while the sailors made it clear they had nothing to discuss.
 At 5 am the SPD managed to secure the release of Wels and his subordinates and it was hoped this would diffuse the tension.
-This proved to be wishful thinking; the sailors in the Schloss were informed by the army at 7.30 am that they had ten minutes in which to surrender.
+This was wishful thinking; the sailors in the Schloss were informed by the army at 7.30 am that they had ten minutes in which to surrender.
 There was no response.
-An assault immediately started once the time had elapsed, army guns blasting away at the palace’s façade as soldiers dashed into the building … only to find it virtually empty, the sailors having already fled to the Marstall via an underground passage.
-This building was now the primary target and, after a sharp bombardment, the occupants soon raised a white flag.
+An assault immediately started once the time had elapsed, army guns blasting away at the palace’s façade as soldiers dashed into the building only to find it virtually empty, the sailors having already fled to the Marstall via an underground passage.
+This building was now the primary target and, after a sharp bombardment, the occupants raised a white flag.

 The sailors asked for a 20-minute truce in order to arrange their final surrender as many of them had been wounded and over 30 had been killed.
 The army now made a critical mistake; it agreed to the truce instead of demanding an immediate and unconditional surrender.
 Within minutes of the ceasefire, street agitators had gathered thousands of protesters who then pushed their way into the army’s positions, demanding a halt to any further action.
 Surrounded by civilians, the bemused and unnerved troops were at a loss on how to proceed.
 The sailors responded by promptly hauling down their white flag.
-Defeat had been snatched from the jaws of victory and the red-faced army commanders ordered a retreat.
+Defeat had been snatched from the jaws of victory and red-faced army commanders ordered a retreat.

 Calm before the storm

 Ebert phoned Groener again and asked what was to be done.
 The general replied that Noske should be recalled to Berlin and made the defence minister.
-Meanwhile, High Command was preparing to play a hidden ace and that the government needed to remain resolute in the face of opposition.
+Meanwhile, High Command was preparing to play a hidden ace and that the government needed to remain resolute in the face of opposition until then.
 The Chancellor took the advice.
-Liebknecht also helped Ebert by busying himself with a special edition of the left-wing newspaper Rote Fahne.
+Liebknecht inadvertently helped Ebert by busying himself with a special edition of the left-wing newspaper Rote Fahne.
 The thunderous broadsides against Ebert’s administration made for a stirring read but little was being done by way of organising a concrete plan on how to seize and then maintain power.

 Noske arrived in Berlin bristling with confidence a few days later.
 He was ready to face a tough, dirty and dangerous task.
 ‘Someone must become the bloodhound,’ he said.
 Noske and Ebert then initiated a high-stakes strategy of moving against their opponents in public, hoping to pick them off one by one.
 They started with police chief Eichhorn, demanding he step down.
 But Eichhorn refused, believing the government lacked the means to oust him.
 He had also been in talks with Liebknecht and his colleague Wilhelm Pieck,* gaining the Spartacists’ support and, with them, the more militant trade unionists.
-Liebknecht decided to use the impasse as a cassus belli and he called for a general, city-wide strike to start on 5 January in response, He hoped that this would herald the final showdown between the government and the proletariat.
+Liebknecht decided to use the impasse as a cassus belli and he called for a general, city-wide strike to start on 5 January.
+He hoped this would herald the final showdown between the government and the German proletariat.

 *The future president of Communist East Germany.

 Liebknecht might have been more circumspect had he known the nature of the new enemy the Sparticists were about to face.
 The army’s hidden ace were paramilitary units called Freikorps, organised with the express purpose of crushing leftist opposition.
 Importantly, the men involved were volunteers and most were battle-hardened veterans, including elite Stormtroopers, some of the finest shock troops in the Imperial Army.
-Securing arms, munitions and equipment had proven relatively simple as Germany was still awash with unused weaponry and munitions.
+Securing them arms, munitions and equipment had proven relatively simple as Germany was still awash with unused weaponry and munitions.